CAPLTER/caplter-research-protocols/ADP/ADP_Sample_Processing_Protocol.md

 Wearing nitrile gloves, open the dry bucket and remove any contamination (insects, bird droppings, etc.) with 10% HCl-washed and nanopure-rinsed forceps.
 Ensure contaminants are noted on the field datasheet.

-Using a nanopure water-rinsed 500mL graduated cylinder, add 500mL of nanopure water to the bucket.
+Using a Nanopure-rinsed 500mL graduated cylinder, add 500mL of nanopure water to the bucket.

 With the lid off, swirl the water around the inside of the bucket as high as possible without any risk of spillage.
 Rest the lid loosely on top of the bucket (do not push lid down).